iamMichaelSmith/HostStaticWebsiteOnS3/README.md

 <h2>Program walk-through:</h2>

 - <b>1.
-Create a design you would want to be your landing page (I provided a recording studio landing page)</b>
+On Canva create a design you would want to be your landing page (I provided a recording studio landing page)</b>
 - <b>2.
 After you are done with your image click SHARE (in the top right hand corner) and click EMBED</b>
 - <b>3.
 Copy HTML embedded code.</b>
 - <b>4.
 Open AWS, search for S3 and press enter</b>